antgonzales/antgonzales.github.io/_posts/2014-09-01-moved-to-boston.markdown

 <!--break-->

+## Hello, Third and Grove

 At Third and Grove, I get to continue playing with front-end technlogies like Grunt, SASS, Compass, Javascript, and some Javascript frameworks like Angular.
 I've been able to implement some best practices, improve front-end workflow and processes, as well introduce some fresh perspectives to projects.
-I've been able to bring [Mobile First](http://www.abookapart.com/products/mobile-first) and [Style Tiles](http://styletil.es/) to the projects which required responsive design and have already turned out some great results.
+We're now using a [Mobile First](http://www.abookapart.com/products/mobile-first) approach and [Style Tiles](http://styletil.es/) on projects which required responsive design with some great results.
 I look forward to new projects and new oppotunities to learn about my craft.

-I love doing what I do, I love learning, and I can honestly say that I'm working with some talented, even intimidating, full-stack engineers.
+I love doing what I do, I love learning, and I can honestly say that I'm working with some talented and intimidating, full-stack engineers.
 Vagrant boxes with custom bash scripts to spin up local dev environments?
 No problem.
 Git best practices and deployment processes?
 Easy as pie.
 Write a little custom JS to even out the user experience?
 Done and done.
 I'm learning a lot about the backend not necessarily by digging in, but by working with people who make it seem magically easy.

 ## Funny things I’ve noticed about New England